vandlaas/ParentalControls/README.md

 https://families.google/familylink/

 # Epic Games
-If your child plays Fallgguys, Fortnite, LEGO Fortnite, Rocket League this is for you https://safety.epicgames.com/en-US/parental-controls
+If your child plays Fall Guys, Fortnite, LEGO Fortnite, Rocket League this is for you https://safety.epicgames.com/en-US/parental-controls

 # Xbox